lobianco/ALAlertBanner/README.md

 ALAlertBannerPositionTop = 0
 ```

 The banner will be extend down from the top of the screen.
 If you're presenting it in a ```UIView``` within a ```UINavigationController```, that means the banner will extend down from underneath the navigation bar.
-If you're presenting it in the AppDelegate's main ```UIWindow```, then it should extend down from underneath the status bar.
+If you're presenting it in the AppDelegate's main ```UIWindow```, then it should extend down from underneath the status bar (above any other UI elements, like the nav bar for instance).

 ```objc
 ALAlertBannerPositionBottom